top of page

 Working with Power Dynamics

 Sometimes power dynamics can't be avoided.
-The most important concept in understanding power is the idea of the BATNA: your Best Alternative to a Negotiated Agreement.
+The key to power is having a good BATNA, which is your Best Alternative to a Negotiated Agreement.
+In other words, what would you do if you can't reach a deal?

 You can enhance your power by developing and understanding your BATNA: